joelczk/blog/_posts/2021-12-12-htb-backdoor.md

 With furthur research on GDBServer and the writeup [here](https://security.tencent.com/index.php/blog/msg/137), I realized that a rce could be exploited on a publicly-exposed GDB server.

-However, there are 2 pieces of information that are a few information that we have to find out before we can continue with the exploit:
+However, there are 2 pieces of information that we have to find out before we can continue with the exploit:
 - Architecture of the server (Whether it is 32-bit or 64-bit)
 - Low-privilege user on the server